thungthungg/TIS/Design Thinking Project/README.md

 <h2> 1.
 Project Objective 📋</h2>

-- Solve issues with traditional canopies that are static and manually controlled, particularly in handling unpredictable weather.🌞
+- Solve issues with traditional canopies that are static and manually controlled, particularly in handling unpredictable weather.
 - Create a more flexible, user-friendly, and smart canopy to improve the living experience.

 <h2> 2.
 Key Features of the Smart Canopy 🗝️</h2>

 **Sensors :**
-- Humidity, light💡, and temperature sensors🌡️ to monitor environmental conditions.
+- Humidity, light, and temperature sensors🌡️ to monitor environmental conditions.

 **Automation :**
-- Utilizes AI to react to weather conditions (e.g., opens during rain🌧️ or heat🔥 and retracts during strong winds🌪️).
+- Utilizes AI to react to weather conditions (e.g., opens during rain or heat🔥 and retracts during strong winds🌪️).
 - Incorporates GPS📍 to detect user proximity and prepare the canopy accordingly.

 **Manual Control :**
-- Allows users to operate the canopy for specific purposes like parties🎉 or washing cars.🚗
+- Allows users to operate the canopy for specific purposes like parties or washing cars.🚗

 <h2> 3.
 Development Process ⚙️</h2>

 **Empathy :**
 - Identified target users (millennial homeowners with car porches) through surveys and interviews to understand their frustrations with fixed canopies.

-**Problem Definition🧠 :**
+**Problem Definition :**
 - Fixed canopies are inconvenient during rain or excessive heat and require manual operation.

-**Ideation💡 :**
+**Ideation :**
 - Conceptualized a retractable canopy inspired by roller window shades, incorporating IoT and AI for automation.

 **Prototyping :**